Promises and Secrets

 Set the right course

 We could claim to be "Christianizing" them by "trying to introduce them to the real Jesus", but first, you have to know who the real Jesus is, and make sure you are following Him.
-Then you have to make sure that what you are using is something approved by the real Jesus.
+Then you have to make sure that the methods you are using are approved by the real Jesus, not a violation of His commands.
 Be ready to explain the real Him to those around you (1 Pet 3:15

 But in your hearts revere Christ as Lord.
 Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.
 But do this with gentleness and respect,